27 April 2016

 However, the good news is that the facility constructed by Re-Match can be replicated anywhere in the world and fairly fast; a facility can be up and running in less than 12 months after an order has been placed.

-There are plans for two additional facilities to be built in Europe and overseas in 2017.
+There are plans to establish additional facilities in Europe as well as overseas.
 Facilities will be established as subsidiaries of Re-Match A/S Denmark, however, in some countries, the plan is for local partners operating under the Re-Match licence.
 Example given, Russia and South America.

 The ambition of Re-Match is to continue building the value of its end products through up-cycling, particularly as it pertains to the turf fibres.
 This will allow Re-Match to be even more competitive on its gate fees.